On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Asymptotics under the alternative: local non-null behavior of Sobolev tests

-as~$n$ diverges to infinity, where the random variables~$Y_k$ are mutually independent and satisfy~$Y_k\sim \chi^2_{d_{p,k}}$ for any~$k$. \end{corollary}

 In particular, applying this result with~$q$ arbitrarily large (assuming that~$f$ is infinitely many times differentiable at zero) shows that Sobolev tests with non-zero coefficients~$v_k$ at odd (resp., even) ranks only are blind---at any polynomial rate---to alternatives such that~$f^{\underline{k}}(0)=0$ for any~$k$ odd (resp., even).
-For instance, Bingham alternatives associated with~$f(s)=\exp(s^2)$, for which $f^{\underline{k}}(0)=0$ for any~$k$ odd, cannot be detected at any polynomial rate by finite Sobolev tests whose non-zero coefficients~$v_k$ show at odd ranks~$k$ only (such as, e.g., the Rayleigh test). \\
+For instance, Bingham alternatives associated with~$f(s)=\exp(s^2)$, for which $f^{\underline{k}}(0)=0$ for any~$k$ odd, cannot be detected at any polynomial rate by finite Sobolev tests whose non-zero coefficients~$v_k$ show at odd ranks~$k$ only (such as, e.g., the Rayleigh test).

-Finally, we point out a further interesting consequence of this parity feature in Theorem~\ref{Sobolfinbisbis}: any finite Sobolev test for which both~$v_{1}$ and~$v_{2}$ are non-zero (such as, e.g., the Sobolev test whose test statistic is the sum of the Rayleigh and Bingham test statistics) will exhibit the same consistency rate as the oracle Sobolev test based~$v_k=\delta_{k\ell}$, where~$\ell$ is the smallest positive integer for which~$f^{\underline{\ell}}(0)\neq 0$.
+Finally, we point out a further interesting practical consequence of this parity feature in Theorem~\ref{Sobolfinbisbis}.
+Any finite Sobolev test for which both $v_1$ and $v_2$ are non-zero (such as, e.g., the Sobolev test whose statistic is the sum of the Rayleigh and Bingham statistics) will exhibit the same consistency rate as the oracle Sobolev test based on $v_k = \delta_{k,\ell}$, where $\ell$ is the smallest positive integer for which~$f^{\underline{\ell}}(0)\neq 0$.
+Therefore, a Sobolev test for which both $v_1$ and $v_2$ are non-zero will always be rate-consistent against the considered local~alternatives.